Abdul88Canada/am/README.md

 # am

-This is an accommodation management web aoo
+This is an accommodation management web app